AliAkhavan20/kubernetes/install Multi-master/README.md

 kubeadm init --control-plane-endpoint="192.168.16.1:6443" --upload-certs --apiserver-advertise-address=192.168.16.2 --pod-network-cidr=10.10.0.0/16
 ```
 #### Noted that Control-plane-endpoint wil be the Virtual ip that has been made in Keepalived service
-#### there will be a masater join command at the end of cluster init Copy the commands to join other master nodes.
-#### Dont forget to use --api-advertise-address on each host for cluster joining

 ### Install Calico network
 ```